primitivefinance/mythic/journal/alex-oct-19-notes.md

 All agents that interact with the sim have a `step` that they take which runs their own logic.
 They also have a `startup` method which should be called outside of the main simulation loop to initialize their state.

 These methods can be a trait that is implemented by the agents, then the agents that implement these traits can be put into a vec that is iterated over, and that's our main sim loop.

+## Strategies

+Both the local agents, the arbitrageur and liquidity provider, need access to the Strategy methods to interact with the strategy, whether that's computing actions to take or taking the action.
+For example, the arbitrageur needs to get price info from the strategy's respective contracts, while the liquidity provider needs to initialize the pool and add tokens into it.

+These agents are sharing the same interface, that can be a trait implemented over the contract instance.